conda/conda/docs/source/spec.rst

 placeholder, ``/opt/anaconda1anaconda2anaconda3``, for the install prefix, which upon install is replaced by the real install prefix.

+``info/no_softlink``: This optional file lists all files which cannot be soft-linked into environments (and are copied instead).

 Repository structure and index
 ------------------------------